corda/corda/docs/source/running-the-demos.rst

 IRS web demo
 ------------

+To install the web demo please follo these steps;

+1. Install Node: https://nodejs.org/en/download/ and ensure the npm executable is on your classpath
+2. Open a terminal
+3. Run `npm install -g bower`
+4. In the terminal navigate to `<corda>/src/main/resources/com/r3corda/demos/api/irswebdemo`
+5. Run `bower install`

 To run the web demo, run the first two steps from the IRS Demo:

 Open two terminals and in the first: